How I Met Your Mother season 6

 The sixth season of How I Met Your Mother, an American sitcom created by Carter Bays and Craig Thomas, premiered on CBS in the United States on September 20, 2010, and concluded on May 16, 2011.

 Production

 Development

 Following the premiere of the 100th episode, CBS announced in early 2010 that it had renewed How I Met Your Mother for a sixth season.

 Casting

-Jennifer Morrison revelead in an interview that she was contracted for 10 episodes but felt that it was likely she would appear in more.
+Jennifer Morrison revealed in an interview that she was contracted for 10 episodes but felt that it was likely she would appear in more.

 Co-executive producer Craig Thomas said the issue about the identity of Barney's real father was already a plot point in the initial conceptualization of the series.
 John Lithgow was the first choice to play Jerome Whittaker and the producers gave him a collection of specific episodes detailing Barney's father issues (including "Showdown") to help him get acquainted with the role.
 Thomas said Lithgow will still appear in future episodes, as the role would complicate Barney's connection with Nora.